dblessing/dblessing.github.io/_posts/2015-08-23-git-rebasing-to-resolve-conflicts.markdown

 =======
 bar
 baz
->>>>>>> f78d8ae...
-Conflicting change
+>>>>>>> f78d8ae... <commit message>
 ```

 The changes between `<<<<<<< HEAD` and `=======` represent changes made in upstream master since your branch
 was checked out.
 Changes between `=======` and `>>>>>>> f78d8ae... <commit message>` represent
 changes in your branch.
 Git does not know which order these changes should go in.
 I cannot
-give you perfect advice on how to resolve any conflict.
-In some cases you will only want the old changes or
+give you perfect advice on how to resolve every conflict.
+You may only want the old changes,
-the new changes but not both.
+the new changes, or both.
 Over time you will gain a better understanding for how to resolve this
 problem.
 In this case we want both changes but need to adjust ordering slightly.
-We remove the markers
+Remove the markers
-and make the 'code' look like something we want:
+and make the 'code' look like something sensible:

 ```
 foo